Starlink/tkimg/tests/bmpsuite/Readme.txt

 Jason Summers.
 It is available at https://entropymine.com/jason/bmpsuite/.
 The test-suite version is dated 2021-04-14.

+To see the usage message:
+> tclsh RunBmpTests.tcl --help

 To execute the test suite using the Img extension and all test images:
 > tclsh RunBmpTests.tcl --img all

-To see the usage message:
-> tclsh RunBmpTests.tcl --help
+Using option --proc different ways of reading the images can be selected:
+--proc 1: Uses "image create photo -file $fileName" --proc 2: Uses "set ph [image create photo] ; $ph read $fileName"